lidofinance/docs/docs/guides/address-ownership-guide.md

 2. Publish the message along with the signature hash on twitter or other easily accessible social media.
 3. Share the link to the post as a comment at the relevant [Lido DAO forum](https://research.lido.fi) post.
 4. Make sure to follow the [general rules of thumb](./multisig-signer-manual) for being a signer in Lido DAO ops multisigs.

+### In case of using Safe multisig

+1. In https://app.safe.global home screen of your multisig wallet hit the button "New transaction" and select "Contract interaction" in the appeared screen.
+2. At the New Transaction screen toggle "Custom data" switch.
+3. Fill any EOA address (for example `0x0000000000000000000000000000000000000000`) into "Enter Address or ENS Name" field.
+4. Use any hex encoder (like https://www.duplichecker.com/hex-to-text.php) to encode a message that consists info about who is joining what Lido committee or multisig with which address, for example `@my_social_handle is looking to join X Lido DAO multisig with address 0x...`.
+5. Paste a code generated at the previous step into "Data (Hex encoded)" field of "New Transaction" screen in the multisig interface (add "0x" in the start of a HEX code if it's missing), put "0" in the ETH value field.
+6. Publish the message along with the transaction hash on twitter or other easily accessible social media.
+7. Share the transaction hash in the post as a comment at the relevant [Lido DAO forum](https://research.lido.fi) post.

 ## Ethereum signature verification